provenance-io/provenance/x/exchange/spec/01_concepts.md

 See also: [Market](03_messages.md#market).

+### Required Attributes

+There is a separate list of attributes required to create each order type.
+If one or more attributes are required to create an order of a certain type, the order creator (buyer or seller) must have all of them on their account.

+Required attributes can have a wildcard at the start to indicate that any attribute with the designated base and one (or more) level(s) is applicable.
+The only place a wildcard `*` is allowed is at the start of the string and must be immediately followed by a period.
+For example, a required attribute of `*.kyc.pb` would match an account attribute of `buyer.kyc.pb` or `special.seller.kyc.pb`, but not `buyer.xkyc.pb` (wrong base) or `kyc.pb` (no extra level).

+Attributes are defined using the [x/name](/x/name/spec/README.md) module, and are managed on accounts using the [x/attributes](/x/attribute/spec/README.md) module.

 ### Market Permissions

 The different available permissions are defined by the [Permission](03_messages.md#permission) proto enum message.

-Each market manages its own set of [AccessGrants](03_messages.md#accessgrant), which confer a permissions to specific addresses.
+Each market manages its own set of [AccessGrants](03_messages.md#accessgrant), which confer specific permissions to specific addresses.

 * `PERMISSION_UNSPECIFIED`: it is an error to try to use this permission for anything.
 * `PERMISSION_SETTLE`: accounts with this permission can use the [MarketSettle](03_messages.md#marketsettle) endpoint for a market.